goodpaul6/boutique/README.md

 - [x] Add deletion command
 - [x] Separate server from database so that the latter can be embedded in-process
 - [ ] Add support for nested schemas
+- [ ] Add support for arrays in schemas
+- [ ] Add support for `set` command which allows partial updates
 - [ ] Figure out a better way to handle 'find' with strings; we currently use ConstBuffer len instead of examining the buffer and embedded string length, which is technically inconsistent with how we treat all other values
-- [ ] Add support for arrays in schemas
 - [ ] Add async_getaddrinfo to io
 - [ ] Add async_connect to io
 - [ ] Add async_listen to io